 Proposition 4 also highlights the importance of information markets in the model.
-If agents purchased many different signals in equilibrium, price covariance would be the same as in a full-information model.
+If agents purchased many different signals in equilibrium, price covariance would be similar to that in a full-information model.
 Price would just have some extra idiosyncratic noise.
-This proposition gives us only a rough sense of how endogenous-cost information portfolios will differ from fixed-cost ones.
-To say something more detailed, we'll have to turn to numerical simulation results.